Learn something new every day

 More Info... by email

-Until 2002, the United States Immigration and Naturalization Service (INS) handled all issues regarding lawful immigration, enforcement of customs policies, and management of border security.
-The Homeland Security Act, passed in 2002, provided for reorganizing the functions of the Immigration and Naturalization Service into three sub-agencies of the Department of Homeland Security.
-In March of 2003, the U.S. Citizenship and Immigration Services, or USCIS, officially took over all matters regarding the processing of legal immigrants into the United States.
+Until 2002, the INS handled all issues regarding lawful immigration, enforcement of customs policies, and management of border security.
+The Homeland Security Act of 2002 reorganized and shifted the focus of many of the core immigration and residency policies, and, among other things, completely reorganized the functions of the Immigration and Naturalization Service.
+It provided for the creation of a Department of Homeland Security, and created three distinct sub-agencies of that office; USCIS is one of them.
+In March of 2003, it officially took over all matters regarding the processing of legal immigrants into the United States.

-As the administrative arm in charge of benefit applications, the USCIS retains the ability to award residence status, issue immigrants their green cards, and see to matters regarding citizenship and naturalization.
+As the administrative arm in charge of benefit applications, Immigration Services retains the ability to award residence status, issue immigrants their green cards, and see to matters regarding citizenship and naturalization.
 In terms of violations of immigration laws and other enforcement requirements, the Immigration and Customs Enforcement agency, as part of the Department of Homeland Security, handles those responsibilities.
-Border protection and customs inspection responsibilities fall to the Customs and Border Protection agency.
-USCIS merely sees to the administrative duties relative to lawful immigration of citizens from foreign countries.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!